khanhtran-cse/hp-15-d062tu-hackintosh/README.md

     3. Copy EFI folder from this responsitory to EFI volume
     4. Copy L/E kexts to Library/Extentions folder
     5. Copy S/L/E kexts to Systems/Library/Extentions folder
-    6. Run Kext Utility and enter your password, waiting to Kext Utility finished (the Quit button enable)
+    6. Run Kext Utility and enter your password, waiting to Kext Utility finished (the Quit button was enabled)
-    7. To use three finger to swiper desktop (mission control), you HAVE TO set Mission control with Ctrl + Alt.
-        Ex: Ctrl + Alt + -> : swiper right
-            Ctrl + Alt + <- : swiper left